TWO PERSON TACTICS

 -

 Equipment RequirementsThere is certain equipment which is REQUIRED in this course.
 One may not proceed without the following: · Ear protection and Eye protection. · Cap or hat with baseball-style bill.
 This is to prevent ejected brass from your or another shooter's rifle from falling between your eyewear and your eye, burning you.
 It is important gear. · Firearm, clean and zeroed.
 We do zero during the course, but zeroing before class saves time. · At least two magazines.
 We prefer you have three, in case one malfunctions.
 Either 20-round magazines or 30-round magazines will work fine in the course.
 Extended magazines or drum magazines are impractical. · Knee and elbow pads.
 The inexpensive kind worn by skateboarders, or pads worn by carpenters and carpet layers, are sufficient. · Magazine holster or pouch which is worn on the support side (“weak hand” side) of your belt.
-BDU pockets and M-16 ammo pouches will get you through, but will slow you down. · 750 Rounds of "Ball" Ammunition.
+BDU pockets and M-16 ammo pouches will get you through, but will slow you down. · 700 Rounds of "Ball" Ammunition.
 Almost all shooting will be inside 50 yards, so there is no need for “match grade” ammunition, and its use would be a waste of money.
 By the same token, your investment of time and money in this course does justify the use of reasonably consistent factory ammunition.
-Different brands and loads of ammunition will significantly affect the “zero” of AR-15’s, so we recommend using one brand of ammunition throughout the course.
+Different brands and loads of ammunition will significantly affect the “zero” of AR-15’s, so we recommend using one brand of ammunition if possible.
+For close in drills, any ammunition that functions the rifle will work.
 No incendiary, tracer or armor-piercing ammunition is allowed. · A carry strap ("sling").
 We run a “hot” range, and rifles must be slung unless they are racked, grounded, or in the shooter's hands on line.
 Any strap or sling which allows the rifle to be carried muzzle up or muzzle down is fine.
-No slings which hold the muzzle in a horizontal position while being carried are permitted. · A ground cloth, shooting mat or other cover (such as an old blanket), to cover the ground, upon which you will be periodically sitting or lying. · Sight-adjustment tool for iron sights on your particular rifle.
+No slings which hold the muzzle in a horizontal position while being carried are permitted.
+"SIngle point" slings are okay, SO LONG AS you do not cover your feet with your muzzle. · A ground cloth, shooting mat or other cover (such as an old blanket), to cover the ground dring exercises during which you will be periodically sitting or lying prone. · Sight-adjustment tool for iron sights on your particular rifle.
 (These are available at gun shows or mail order for between $7 and $25, depending upon the type.)
 There is other equipment that is not required, but which we believe will enhance your experience of the course.
 We therefore recommend you bring the following: · Optic or sight.
 Optics are optional - iron sights are fine.
 If you do use an optic, it should be of a low-power type (e.g., red-dot, or less than 4 X magnification).
 Higher power scopes will not work well. · Soft drinks or water.
 There is no water on the range itself, and the Club house is too far to run back and forth.
 No alcohol is to be consumed within eight hours of the start of any course session or during the course. · Lunch.
-Lunches and soft-drinks may be purchased at the Club, or you may pack your own. · Back-up rifle or complete bolt assembly.
-A second rifle is a good idea, if you own or can borrow one.
+Bag lunches are fine.
+This particular Club also sells lunches and soft-drinks in the Clubhose, at reasonable prices. · Back-up rifle or complete bolt assembly.
+Having a second rifle available is a good idea, if you own or can borrow one.
 Firearms do break, and we cannot stop the course to make repairs.
-If you do not have a second rifle, a complete bolt assembly will enable you to swap bolts in the AR-style rifles, as a 60 second repair to most malfunctions. · Something with which to take notes, binoculars, gloves, camera, sunscreen, folding chair.
+If you do not have a second rifle, a complete bolt assembly will enable you to swap bolts in the AR-style rifles, as a 60 second repair to most malfunctions. · Something with which to take notes; binoculars; gloves; camera; sunscreen; folding chair.

 -